ravencbr600/CIS133DA-L7-Project/README.md

    - Do not change the target page for each link, as you'll be adding working links as you move on.

 ## Example Project
 This is an example of what the project should look like at this point in the lesson.
+(Minus the link to the image photo, which will be added later.)
 ![Screenshot of Example Project without CSS](screenshots/9VN6uUPX3N.png)

 ## Style the Template